ozcanzaferayan/Revense/README.md

 # TempApp
+This project will be used for displaying product specifications and product reviews.

-App name will be changed soon.
+**Note:** App name will be change soon.